 While it has a long and complicated history, many places celebrate Halloween in a vibrant and exciting fashion.
-Here are some of the best places to celebrate Halloween around the world this year.
+Here are some of the best places for Halloween from around the world that won’t disappoint.

 Halloween can trace back its origins to Celtic celebrations, such as Samhain.
-So, it’s no surprise that there the Irish celebrate Halloween in great style.
+So, it’s no surprise that the Irish celebrate Halloween in great style.
 Traditions often include fortune-telling, bonfires, eating fruitcakes, and, of course, dressing up.
 Ireland’s Derry City hosts the biggest Halloween festival in Europe, the Banks of Foyle Halloween Carnival.
-Here you can enjoy haunted houses, ghost tours parades, horror-story telling and much more.
+Here you can enjoy haunted houses, ghost tours, parades, horror-storytelling and much more.
 You can also check out the more relaxed Spirits of Meath festival in Meath, which features pumpkin carving contests.
 With Derry reportedly having the best celebrations in the world, this could be a good starting point for your Halloween celebrations.

 Also Read: 11 Things You Have to See in Edinburgh